-The ezEdMed tool is used by our Member school districts to record health and health-related services provided to students with IEPs.
-Claiming for Medicaid allowable services is also completed through the tool.
+The ezEdMed software is used by our Member school districts to record health and health-related services provided to students with IEPs.
+Claiming for Medicaid allowable services is also completed through the software.
 Related service providers find that using ezEdMed allows them to accurately document, track and monitor their services.

-We offer expertise and consultation to help school districts navigate the complexities of Medicaid and the SHS program.
+We offer our expertise to help school districts navigate the complexities of Medicaid and the SHS program.
 Our goal is to maximize the resources for the individual needs of each school district while also maintaining a compliant program.

-We offer tools and software to streamline the documentation process for health-related special education services for proper claiming.
+We offer tools and software to streamline the documentation process for health-related special education services and proper claiming.
 Claiming activities are submitted and monitored to help school districts remain compliant with federal and state Medicaid regulations.

 Please contact us to learn more about membership with The Consortium.

 The SHS Coordinator Grant Program provided initial funding to employ a Medicaid SHS Program Coordinator who was responsible for the program across two or more school districts from 2016-2020.
 Taking advantage of collaboration, this grant program utilized a single staff member to coordinate the SHS program efficiently and effectively between neighboring school districts and partner organizations.
 The model allowed school districts to reduce program administration expenses and maximize reimbursement for health-related services for students.

 The Consortium’s School Health Service (SHS) Advocate award recognizes the efforts of an individual to improve the health of children and support the School Health Service Program.
 Learn more about the SHS Advocate Award and nomination process.